BlackAnon22/BlockChain_Hacking/ethernaut_ctf/recovery.md

 ![image](https://github.com/user-attachments/assets/a7ab95a8-5074-46c3-82a0-8f315b901776)

 We got the contract that the `Recovery` contract generated which is the `SimpleToken` contract.
-We can also see that it has a balance of `0.01 ether`
+We can also see that it has a balance of `0.01 ether`.
+So, we have the contract address of the `SimpleToken` to be `0x8490A4d3C00D4a6eDBe1694abb4407e60Da9871D`